trealla-prolog/trealla/README.md

 	DCGs
 	REPL with history
-	Compiles in <1s with *tcc*, or ~5s with *gcc* and *clang* Runs on Linux, FreeBSD and macOS
-	Foreign function interface (FFI) for calling out to user C code Access SQLITE databases using builtin module (uses FFI) Attributed variables with SICStus interface (*WIP*)
+	Compiles in <1s with *tcc*, or ~5s with *gcc* and *clang* Runs on Linux, FreeBSD, macOS, and WebAssembly (WASI) Foreign function interface (FFI) for calling out to user C code Access SQLITE databases using builtin module (uses FFI) Attributed variables with SICStus interface (*WIP*)